-As expected, all eyes were on Kate’s outfit as she graces the red carpet to enjoy a night celebrating the best in the world of film and television.
+As expected, all eyes were on Catherine’s outfit as she graces the red carpet to enjoy a night celebrating the best in the world of film and television.

 Duchess of Cambridge arrived at the event wearing one of her favourite label Jenny Packham.
 She was wearing muted green flowing silk gown featuring a black ribbon on the waist.

-Duchess paired the elegant gown with same statement jewelry she wore during her tour to United States in 2014.
-The set contains a pair of Diamond and Emerald earrings, necklace and a bracelet.
-Tonight instead of wearing the long sparkling diamond earrings Kate just wore the bottom part of the earring as a stud.
+Duchess paired the elegant gown with the same statement jewellery she wore during her tour to the United States in 2014.
+The set contains a pair of Diamond and Emerald earrings, a necklace and a bracelet.
+Tonight instead of wearing the long sparkling diamond earrings Catherine just wore the bottom part of the earring as a stud.